Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Features:

-The Hyperlite Hi-Fi Wakesurf Board is an exceptional option for larger riders seeking a high-performance, skim-style ride.
-Designed in collaboration with pro rider Noah Flegel and shaper Aaron Stumpf, the Hi-Fi combines Hyperlite’s DuraShell construction with a lightweight yet durable build that resists heel dents and stands up to long-term use.
+The Hyperlite Hi-Fi Wakesurf Board is a top-tier choice for larger riders who want a skim-style board with serious performance.
+Developed with pro rider Noah Flegel and designer Aaron Stumpf, the Hi-Fi features Hyperlite’s DuraShell construction, offering a lightweight feel with outstanding resistance to heel dents and long-term wear.

-Its EPS core delivers responsive handling, while the pintail shape and low rocker profile provide speed and maneuverability, perfect for spins, shuvits, and ollies.
+Its EPS core ensures fast, responsive control, while the pintail design and low rocker give the board excellent speed and agility, ideal for advanced tricks like spins, shuvits, and ollies.

-Available in 53" and 56" lengths, the Hi-Fi supports riders up to 240 lbs, making it an excellent choice for bigger surfers looking to elevate their wakesurfing game.
-Whether your goal is skill progression or dominating the wake, the Hyperlite Hi-Fi delivers durability, performance, and pro-level design in one sleek board.
+Available in 53" and 56" sizes, the Hi-Fi comfortably accommodates surfers up to 240 lbs, making it a strong option for bigger riders ready to push their skills further.
+Whether you’re aiming to sharpen your technique or take charge of the wake, the Hyperlite Hi-Fi delivers a blend of durability, high-end performance, and professional craftsmanship.

 Pros of this Board